 Artscape has also introduced two more training initiatives.
 Our “new writing programme” is aimed at playwrights with writing talent, but who do not have the necessary experience.
 The training group teaches them to write plays and improve on them.
 In some cases exceptionally good plays are showcased before a public audience.
 We recently developed two new plays that reached full production within four years.

 The second is a two year course for stage technicians.
 In our country, there are very limited opportunities for academic or even technical training, to transfer skills to new generations of technicians.
 Many people currently working in the theatre grew up in the theatre and learnt by experience.
 Our course deals with all technical aspects of the theatre, such as different theatre styles, sound design, and lighting design.
 Of the first eight students, Artscape will probably employ some as full time staff in our theatre, while others will go into other fields of performing arts.
-How is the situation for arts funding in the South Africa?
+How is the situation for arts funding in the South Africa?- It is currently difficult to raise funding.
+I can compare our situation to what happened in Japan in the 1980s.
+Although many arts buildings, theatres and concert halls were built, there is not always enough money to create the arts that are to be performed in the theatre.

 We do not yet have a strong and developed culture of corporate funding for the arts.
 Although funds are made available through the National Arts Council, the State lottery and some provinces, it is often not enough to build and sustain performing arts companies.